COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 ## Colab instructions for the kick-off

 To open the kick-off tutorial in colab, click on the link you received by email.
+If you have trouble with your browser, switch to Chrome.

 More info on using colab here: